-The USA in the 1950s: Women's rights are not far behind.
-The young Ruth Bader Ginsburg (Felicity Jones) has to experience this for herself when she is admitted as one of the few women to study law at Harvard University, but has to fight much harder for her successful degree than her male fellow students.
-But not least because of the support of her husband Marty (Armie Hammer), she doesn't let herself get down and manages to finish the job.
-Nevertheless, she doesn't get a job as a lawyer in a world dominated by men and has to make do with a law professorship.
-But then she becomes aware of the case of a man who, because of his sex, is not granted the usual tax rebate to care for his sick mother.
-Ruth sees this as an opportunity to change a completely outdated legal situation and begins a passionate fight against discrimination that will make history…
+The USA in the 1950s: women's rights are not yet far behind.
+Young Ruth Bader Ginsburg (Felicity Jones) has to experience this first hand when she is admitted as one of the few women to study law at Harvard University, but has to fight far harder for her successful graduation than her male fellow students.
+However, not least due to the support of her husband Marty (Armie Hammer), she does not let it get her down and manages to graduate.
+Still, she can't get a job as a lawyer in the male-dominated world and has to settle for a law professorship.
+But then she becomes aware of the case of a man who, because of his gender, is not granted the usual tax rebate to care for his sick mother.
+Ruth sees this as an opportunity to change a completely outdated set of laws and begins a passionate fight against discrimination that will make history.

-Especially since Mimi Leder's film distorts some things.
-Certainly, these are all dramaturgical freedoms that the result of the hard struggle of this remarkable woman does not necessarily minimize.
-But if you look at the documentary and see original footage of the trial that is being replayed here, and recognize the security and determination with which Ginsburg already appeared to the outside world back then, then this film version simply cannot be described as successful.
-Here she is often insecure, nervously bumps against the microphone and can only summon up the courage to oppose the dominance of the men through the encouragement of her husband and daughter.
+Even more so since Mimi Leder's film gets some things wrong.
+Sure, these are all dramaturgical liberties that don't necessarily minimize the outcome of this remarkable woman's uphill battle.
+But when you see original footage in the documentary of the trial that is reenacted here, and realize the confidence and determination with which Ginsburg outwardly performed even then, this film version simply cannot be called successful.
+Here she is often insecure, nervously bumping into the microphone, and it is only with the encouragement of her husband and daughter that she is able to muster the courage to stand up to the dominance of men.